 Time In – Zeit im Künstlerbuch; Galerie Druck & Buch; Vienna, Austria, 2015

-5th International Artists‘ Book Exhibition; King St. Stephen Museum; Székesfehérvár, Ungarn, 2013
+5th International Artists‘ Book Exhibition; King St. Stephen Museum; Székesfehérvár, Hungary, 2013

 Fremde Heimat; Kunsthalle Mannheim, Mannheim, Germany, 2010